Alfred Richard Orage: Politics

 Orage declared himself a socialist and followed Georges Sorel in arguing that trade unions should pursue an increasingly aggressive policy on wage deals and working conditions.
 He approved of the increasing militancy of the unions in the era before the First World War and seems to have shared Sorel's belief in the necessity of a union-led general strike leading to a revolutionary situation.
-However, for Orage, economic power precedes political power, and political reform is useless without economic reform.
+For Orage, economic power precedes political power, and political reform is useless without economic reform.

 In the early issues of The New Age, Orage supported the women's suffrage movement, but he became increasingly hostile to it as the Women's Social and Political Union became more prominent and more militant.
 Pro-suffragette articles were not published after 1910, but heated debate on the subject took place in the correspondence columns.

 During the First World War, Orage defended what he saw as the interests of the working class.
-On 6 August 1914, he wrote in Notes of the Week in The New Age, ″We believe that England is necessary to Socialism, as Socialism is necessary to the world.″ On 14 November 1918, Orage wrote of the coming peace settlement (embodied in the Treaty of Versailles): "The next world war, if unhappily there should be another, will in all probability be contained within the clauses and conditions attaching to the present peace settlement."
+On 6 August 1914, he wrote in Notes of the Week in The New Age: "We believe that England is necessary to Socialism, as Socialism is necessary to the world."
+On 14 November 1918, Orage wrote of the coming peace settlement, embodied in the Treaty of Versailles: "The next world war, if unhappily there should be another, will in all probability be contained within the clauses and conditions attaching to the present peace settlement."

 By then, Orage was convinced that the hardships of the working class were the result of the monetary policies of banks and governments.
-If Britain could remove the pound from the gold standard during the war and re-establish the gold standard after the war, the gold standard was not as necessary as the monetary oligarchs wanted the proletariat to believe that it was.
-On 15 July 1920, Orage wrote: ″We should be the first to admit that the subject of Money is difficult to understand.
+If Britain could remove the pound from the gold standard during the War and re-establish the gold standard after, the gold standard was not as necessary as the monetary oligarchs wanted the proletariat to believe that it was.
+On 15 July 1920, Orage wrote: "We should be the first to admit that the subject of Money is difficult to understand.
 It is 'intended' to be, by the minute oligarchy that governs the world by means of it."

-After the First World War, Orage was influenced by C. H. Douglas and became a supporter of the social credit movement.
-On 2 January 1919, Orage published the first article by Douglas to appear in The New Age, "A Mechanical View of Economics″.
+After the War, Orage was influenced by C. H. Douglas and became a supporter of the social credit movement.
+On 2 January 1919, Orage published the first article by Douglas to appear in The New Age, "A Mechanical View of Economics".

 With Gurdjieff

 Orage had met P. D. Ouspensky for the first time in 1914.
-Ouspensky's ideas had left a lasting impression and when he moved to London in 1921 Orage began attending his lectures on "Fragments of an Unknown Teaching", the basis of his book In Search of the Miraculous.
+Ouspensky's ideas had left a lasting impression and, when Ouspensky moved to London in 1921, Orage began attending his lectures on "Fragments of an Unknown Teaching", the basis of his book In Search of the Miraculous.
 From this time onwards Orage became less and less interested in literature and art, and instead focused most of his attention on mysticism.
 His correspondence with Harry Houdini on this subject moved him to explore ideas of the afterlife.
 He returned to the idea that there are absolute truths and concluded that they are embodied in the Mahabharata.